-There are two types of fibre in use, Multimode fibre and Singlemode fibre.
+There are two types of fiber in use, Multimode fiber and Singlemode fiber.
 The choice of which to use is based on how far away the I/O units need to be placed.

-Note: If connection redundancy is required, two duplex fibre cable runs will be needed per I/O unit.
+Note: If connection redundancy is required, two duplex fiber cable runs will be needed per I/O unit.